Explicit representations for Banach subspaces of Lizorkin distributions: Variational Problems that Involve Lizorkin Spaces

-As a warm up, we first revisit periodic (fractional) splines \cite{Fageot2020tv}.
-For this problem, we do not require a representation operator as the involved spaces in the corresponding variational problem do not consist of equivalence classes.
-Our chosen approach for dealing with periodic splines is actually applicable to a much broader class of problems; i.e., whenever a continuous projection operator and a suitable extension are available.
-After this introductory example, we study variational problems where such a projection onto the involved spaces is not available.
-Here, we focus on problems involving our previously constructed Banach subspaces, which usually only consist of equivalence classes.
-This makes the situation much more delicate than before and using a representation operator is necessary.
+As warm-up, we first revisit periodic (fractional) splines \cite{Fageot2020tv}.
+For variational problems in which the regularization favors such functions, we can use the projection \eqref{Eq:ProjPerio} to get representations.
+Note that our approach is applicable to a very broad class of problems; namely, whenever a continuous projection and a suitable extension are available.
+By contrast, after this warm-up example, we study variational problems where no projection onto the involved spaces is available.
+There, we focus on problems that involve our previously constructed Banach subspaces, which usually only consist of equivalence classes.
+This makes the situation much more delicate than before and the use of a representation operator is necessary.
 Based on this operator, we are able to obtain similar results as before.

-\subsection{Periodic fractional splines}
+\subsection{Periodic Fractional Splines}